veeminc/veem-node-sdk/README.md

 ## Usage

 The Veem Node SDK requires you to generate an access token in order to authenticate the requests.
-You can manage your applications [here]().
+You can manage your applications and generate access tokens from the [Developer Dashboard]().

 ```javascript
 import Veem from 'veem-node-sdk'